mattybrad/drumkid2/manual.md

 This manual consists of a tutorial to guide you through the basic workflow of the module, followed by a detailed description of each parameter or feature.
 I have also included some information on how to hack/modify the firmware code or even the hardware.

+For help with any aspect of Drumkid, you can join the Bradshaw Instruments discord server here: [https://bradshawinstruments.com/discord](https://bradshawinstruments.com/discord)

 ## Tutorial

 The easiest way to start with Drumkid is to play a simple beat without any random additions, then gradually add random elements to get a feel for how the module's algorithm works.